Build Cop

 Monitor the Build

 Check the Continuous Production build dashboard in Jenkins at least once an hour during on-call hours.
 These builds run after every merge to Drake.
-Also check the Nightly Production build dashboard every morning and Weekly Production build dashboard on Monday morning.
+Also check the Nightly Production build dashboard every morning.
 These builds are unusually resource-intensive, and therefore run at most once per day.

-If any Continuous, Nightly, or Weekly Production builds turn yellow or red, you need to act.
+If any Continuous or Nightly Production builds turn yellow or red, you need to act.

 In Jenkins, builds that are in progress (blinking on and off) will show the color of the previous build.